(6-1, 4-3 ATS)

 Unfortunately for UCLA, it really doesn’t have much in the way of set options for the quarterback position.
 Only one quarterback is on scholarship that is healthy and isn’t being redshirted right now, so it is very important for QB Richard Brehaut to stay upright.
 Brehaut started his first game of the season in last week’s train wreck that was at the Oregon Ducks, a 60-13 defeat.
 Brehaut found the end zone on the ground once and only threw one pick, playing about as respectable of a game as you could have asked for, but there was never a chance of UCLA beating the No. 1 team in the country.
 RB Johnathan Franklin is going to be bummed out by the suspension of two of his offensive linemen, which is only going to make things harder on the ground for him.
 Franklin’s shoulders must already hurt, as he has really had to carry the load all season long for this offense.
 Franklin has 133 carries for 748 yards and five scores.
 Watch out for his backup, RB Derrick Coleman as well.
 Coleman has 366 yards and four scores and is averaging 7.2 yards per carry.
 Receiving options are few and far between for an offense that ranks No. 117 in the nation.
 No one on the squad has more than 141 receiving yards for the year.
 To put that in perspective, that’s approximately what Oklahoma State Cowboys WR Justin Blackmon is averaging per game.

 UCLA just has no chance in this one.
 The Bruins absolutely snuck up on the Texas Longhorns and needed to injure not one, but two quarterbacks for the Houston Cougars to pull out that ‘W’.
-With Brehaut under center and injuries and suspensions out the kazoos, UCLA isn’t breaking its five game ATS slide in Pac-10 play.
-Back the Cats in NCAA football betting action.
+With Brehaut under center and injuries and suspensions out the kazoos, UCLA isn’t breaking its five game ATS slide in Pac-10 play, Back Arizona in NCAA football betting action.